rdentato/kanji/README.md

 # kanji

-**kanji** (which translates in English as "*x<sub>1</sub> computes x<sub>2</sub> from data x<sub>3</sub> by process x<sub>4</sub>*") is an assembler-like scripting language that is intended to be used as a target for transpiling higher level interpreted languages.
+**kanji** (which translates in English as "*x<sub>1</sub> computes x<sub>2</sub> from data x<sub>3</sub> by process x<sub>4</sub>*") is a forth-like scripting language that is intended to be used as a target for transpiling higher level interpreted languages.

 It may be useful in the early stages of language development if you want